- Our Organisation

 NAIF seeks to maximise positive impact for the benefit of northern communities including the Indigenous populations in the region of projects financed by NAIF, and in doing so also for northern Australia and our nation more broadly.

 NAIF will publish case studies on the impact of each Investment Decision including economic impact and public benefit, forecast jobs and Indigenous Engagement.

 NAIF has a refreshed Stakeholder Engagement strategy to ensure that its purpose, operations and value to northern Australia are understood by key stakeholders.
 NAIF’s focus is to be engaged on key parts of policy development and be recognised as an important partner in the development of northern Australia.

 NAIF has a broad range of stakeholders who each require a customised engagement approach.
 This includes:

-- Investors: It is important that potential sponsors or proponents and project participants and consultants who will need to be involved in moving a project from concept to financial close understand NAIF’s mandate and value proposition.
-NAIF works closely with these constituents including to help them to identify opportunities that match the NAIF criteria and the new model of financing that the NAIF mandate has brought to the Australian market.
-NAIF also helps to fast track projects where that is possible; and
+Investors: It is important that potential sponsors or proponents and project participants and consultants who will need to be involved in moving a project from concept to financial close understand NAIF’s mandate and value proposition.
+NAIF works closely with these constituents to help them identify opportunities that match the NAIF criteria and the new model of financing that the NAIF mandate has brought to the Australian market.
+NAIF also helps to fast-track projects where that is possible; and

-- Other interest groups: Communication plays an extremely important role in the articulation of the benefits and the opportunities afforded by NAIF investment and the expectations for delivery on NAIF’s mandate and vision.
+Other interest groups: Communication plays an extremely important role in the articulation of the benefits and the opportunities afforded by NAIF investment and the expectations for delivery of NAIF’s mandate and vision.

 To achieve financial sustainability, NAIF is looking at methods to minimise the time taken from an Investment Decision by the NAIF Board to contractual and financial close.
 For each project that NAIF seeks to provide finance, NAIF also seeks to tailor the nature of the financing tools provided to the needs of the project, including a prudent assessment of the concessions that are required for a project to proceed.